pyinvoke/invoke/docs/concepts/cli.rst

   * But if we don't allow reuse then users have to pay attention to a list of things they can't use, which is especially problematic for the shorthand options like ``-c``.
+  * Using "reserved" core options also presents a backward compatibility
+    barrier: can't add new core options easily without potentially screwing people over.
+  * The "reserved" option might still make sense if the number of core options is always small.
+However, for client libraries like Fabric, which have a lot of flags, the problem gets worse.
   * Comedy option: pass the value to both the core option and the task.
 I think this is ugly/dirty/confusing.